projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 Activate Windows 10
 ********************
-If you are using Windows 10 without activation (30 days free trial), you may encounter some problems (e.g. Some apps and features can not work, Windows 10 automatically shutdown by Windows licensing monitoring service and so on) when using Windows 10 that is unlicensed.
+If you are using a trial version of Windows 10, you may find that some apps and features do not work or that Windows 10 get automatically shut down by the Windows licensing monitoring service.
+To avoid these issues, obtain a licensed verson of Windows.

-For Windows 10 activation steps, you may refer to "`windows 10 activate  <https://support.microsoft.com/en-us/help/12440/windows-10-activate>`__"
+For Windows 10 activation steps, refer to "`Activate Windows 10 <https://support.microsoft.com/en-us/help/12440/windows-10-activate>`__"

 References
 **********

 ..
 [1]
-   These virtio drivers injecting batch script are based on Derek Seaman's IT blog about `injecting VirtIO Drivers into Windows
+   These virtio drivers injecting batch scripts are based on Derek Seaman's IT blog about `injecting VirtIO Drivers into Windows
    <https://www.derekseaman.com/2015/07/injecting-kvm-virtio-drivers-into-windows.html>`_.